Kazmimasooma/Group-1-Disney/README.md

 ## Database

-Once the data is ready for database storage, we connect to Postgres with SQL Alchemy and send the tables to our database.
+Once the data is ready for database storage, we connect to Postgres with SQL Alchemy and send the data to the designated database.
 Please see the images below.

 ### Connect to SQL